mimlowe/favorite-pokemon/README.md

 # Key Features and Design Decisions

+### Main Page Component

+The main page component is a server-side, asynchronous, functional Component that can be used to fetch data before rendering the page.

+This is where the Pokémon list data is fetched from the Pokémon API.

+---

 ### State Management

 The application uses a simple [zustand](https://github.com/pmndrs/zustand) store to manage the state of the app.